 There are some really good reasons not to just come clean.
 The people who urge you to just be yourself and embrace who you are have a point.
 It sounds wonderful, doesn’t it?
 Realistically, the world for the most part is not going to be able to accept that who you are is someone who doesn’t eat food!
 So here are some of the downsides of coming out of the closet.

 How will people react if you tell them you don’t need to eat food to live

-- People will think you are mentally ill, that you are delusional, psychotic or anorexic.
+People assume you are mentally ill, that you are delusional, psychotic or anorexic.
 Who cares?
 Well, if you live in a monastery, maybe no one.
 If you have a family and a job and a regular life, having people doubt your sanity will definitely impact your life and the life of your family.

 Does any of this sound appealing to you?
 Probably not.

-How will being a “breatharian” impact my social life?
+How will being “breatharian” impact my social life?

 You never realize how closely interwoven food is to nearly every form of social interaction until you become a vampire….or an inediate.
 It’s devilishly hard to have a social life and be fully inedic.
 You may find yourself in the following situations.